frapa/typpy/docs/specs/imports.md

 Reading and resolving large amounts of files can be time-consuming, especially in environments with slow I/O or on laptops with antivirus software.
-Typy should avoid hitting the filesystem whenever possible.
+Typpy should avoid hitting the filesystem whenever possible.

 When checking files in a package, it often happens that the same package folder has to be resolved again and again.
-Typy should cache the package folders to avoid too many system calls.
+Typpy should cache the package folders to avoid too many system calls.

 ### Problems